A curiosity journal of math, physics, programming, astronomy, and more.

 Another edge case occurs when, again, the difference of distances is equal to the distance between the foci:

-A couple other edge cases are more properly termed degenerate cases, which occur when the difference of distances is zero and a hyperbola's separate components merge into one:
+A couple other edge cases are more properly termed degenerate cases, which occur when the difference of distances is zero and a hyperbola's separate components overlap each other:

-If the foci are the same distance apart horizontally as vertically, we get a barbell-shaped hyperbola:
+If the foci are the same distance apart horizontally as vertically, we get a dumbbell-shaped hyperbola:

 These last two forms we'll see again later in this series.